 Results 31 - 40 of 93 matches

 Calibrated Peer ReviewTM: Introduction - Why Study Geology? part of Starting Point-Teaching Entry Level Geoscience:Peer Review:Examples

-Writing About the Indian Monsoon (Calibrated Peer Review part of Starting Point-Teaching Entry Level Geoscience:Peer Review:Examples
+Plate Tectonics writing assignment suitable for Calibrated Peer Review part of Starting Point-Teaching Entry Level Geoscience:Peer Review:Examples

-This is an example of a writing assignment focussed on the use of data to understand mechanisms and processes that result in the Indian Monsoon. -
+This is an example of a writing assignment focussed on the use of data to support the theory of plate tectonics. -

 Mars Landing Site Selection: An exercise in reading geologic maps and other geologic data sets part of Cutting Edge:Discoveries from Mars:Activities

 Students use available Mars data to select the next rover landing sites, given appropriate engineering, geologic and biologic constraints. -

 Geological Map Problem part of Cutting Edge:Student Learning: Observing and Assessing:Activities

 This is a lab activity that is designed to help introductory, non-science majors integrate their geological knowledge near the end of the course.
 In this activity, students work in self-selected groups of up to four per group on the history of a sketch geological map.